Jet Fuel Strain Looms As Travel Season Approaches

 Key Takeaways:

-• Airline industry officials are warning of potential flight disruptions this summer due to developing jet fuel supply concerns and rising costs amidst the Middle East conflict.
+• Airline officials warn of potential flight disruptions this summer due to jet fuel supply concerns and rising costs, exacerbated by the ongoing Middle East conflict.

 See a mistake?
 Contact us.